radiantearth/stac-spec/item-spec/item-spec.md

 | type       | string | [Media type](#media-types) of the referenced entity. |
 | title      | string | A human readable title to be used in rendered displays of the link. |

-#### Relative vs Absolute links

-Currently, the JSON schema for links does not require them to be formatted as URIs, to allow implementors to provide relative links.
-For a full discussion of the situations where each are recommended see [this section](../best-practices.md#use-of-links) of the STAC best practices.
+For a full discussion of the situations where relative and absolute links are recommended see the ['Use of links'](../best-practices.md#use-of-links) section of the STAC best practices.

 #### Relation types